She Global Queens FC 2-0 Western Giants Girls Academy FC

 “A Tool for Peace and Development”

-Mr. Jun Kanyigiro giving out special packages to Bwizi ss girls falcons football club
+Mr. Jun Kunihiro giving out special packages to Bwizi ss girls falcons football club

-Speaking during the event, Mr. Jun Kanyigiro, a representative from JICA Uganda, praised the players’ enthusiasm and resilience, highlighting JICA’s commitment to uplifting refugee communities through sport.
+Speaking during the event, Mr. Jun Kunihiro, a representative from JICA Uganda, praised the players’ enthusiasm and resilience, highlighting JICA’s commitment to uplifting refugee communities through sport.

 “We are grateful to see so many girls playing with such energy and spirit.
 Since 2021, JICA has supported initiatives that promote peaceful coexistence and social development through sports.
 The TICAD Cup in Jinja will be another opportunity to show how far these girls have come,” he said.